 Your employees can stay informed and comply with OSHA regulations with SDS information stations and compliance products from Safety Emporium.

 See also: action level, administrative controls, engineering controls, HMIS, permissible exposure limit.

 Additional definitions from Google and OneLook.

-Entry last updated: Monday, February 7, 2011.
-This page is copyright 2000-2013 by ILPI.
+Entry last updated: Saturday, January 7, 2023.
+This page is copyright 2000-2023 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.